dgaydukov/cert-aws/files/sa.md

     * to receive emails user must be subscribed to email topic
 * ses - sending emails for end users
     * supports custom email header fields, and many MIME types

+###### AppSync
+AppSync- allows developers to manage/synchronize mobile app data across devices, access/modify data when mobile device in offline state, so basically your app can work in offline mode.
+It supports Android/iOS/JavaScript.
+You can use open source clients to connect to AppSync GraphQL endpoint to fetch/save data.
+You can use dynamoDB/ElasticSearch/Lambda as data sources for AppSync.

+###### Service Catalog
+SC helps IT administrators & devops create/manage aws resources to end users.
+So you can control which users have access to which products.
+So end users only need IAM role to access SC itself, and from there they can create aws resources that are allowed in SC for them.
+You can manage all aws resources manually and create access policy to each user for each resources.
+But can create SC with a set of aws resources and add access to it to user.
+And this user will get access to all resources inside SC.
+You create portfolio add products and gran users permissions to chosen portfolio.
+End users have simple portal where they can discover allowed services (products) and launch them.
+Portfolio - collection of products.
+Product - cloudFormation template with a list of aws resources.
+Users then can launch any product in portfolio.
+You can share portfolio with other aws accounts.
+By using cloudFormation params you can customize user experience (for example end users can choose what type of ec2 instance to run).
+Product has versioning, so end users can choose new version or update their stack to new version.